ajamidar/FitMetrix/README.md

-# FitMetrix 🏋️‍♂️ – All-in-One Fitness Tracker (Python)
+# FitMetrix 🏋️‍♂️ – All-in-One Fitness Tracker

 FitMetrix is a comprehensive fitness tracking application designed to help users manage and monitor their health journey.
 With secure authentication, personalized workout and diet plans, and visual progress tracking, FitMetrix offers a powerful, user-friendly solution to support fitness goals.